cran-task-views/TimeSeries/TimeSeries.md

   Bayesian dynamic factor analysis is implemented in `r pkg("bayesdfa")` and `r pkg("bvartools")`.
   `r pkg("sufficientForecasting")` implements a factor-based approach to forecasting with dimension reduction and a possibly nonlinear forecasting function.
 - *Forecast Linear Augmented Projection* (FLAP) methods are implemented in `r pkg("flap")`.
-- *Time series component analysis* : `r pkg("ForeCA")`
+- *Time series component analysis* :
-  implements forecastable component analysis by searching for the best linear transformations that make a multivariate time series as forecastable as possible.
+  `r pkg("ForeCA")` implements forecastable component analysis by searching for the best linear transformations that make a multivariate time series as forecastable as possible.
   `r pkg("HDTSA")` provides procedures for several high-dimensional time series analysis tools.
   One-sided dynamic principal components are computed in `r pkg("odpc")`.
-  Frequency-domain-based dynamic PCA is implemented in `r pkg("freqdom")`. `r pkg("tsBSS")` provides blind source separation and supervised dimension reduction for time series.
+  Frequency-domain-based dynamic PCA is implemented in `r pkg("freqdom")`.
+  `r pkg("tsBSS")` provides blind source separation and supervised dimension reduction for time series.
+  `r pkg("sdrt")` estimates sufficient dimension reduction subspaces for time series.
 - *Multivariate state space models* An implementation is provided by the `r pkg("KFAS")` package which provides a fast multivariate Kalman filter, smoother, simulation smoother and